 The World Health Organization (WHO) estimates that approximately 8-10% of couples experience some form of infertility problem.
 On a worldwide scale, this means that 50-80 million people suffer from infertility.
 However, the incidence of infertility may vary from region to region.
 In France, 18% of couples of childbearing age said that they had difficulties in conceiving.

 You need to remember that it’s not possible to determine the reason for your infertility until you undergo tests to find out if your husband’s sperm count is normal; if your fallopian tubes and uterus are normal; and if you are producing eggs.
-Only after undergoing these tests will your doctor be able to tell you why you are not conceiving.
-While testing does cause considerable anxiety, it’s far better to intelligently identify the problem so that we can look for the best solution.
+Only after undergoing these tests, your will doctor be able to tell you, why you are not conceiving.
+While testing does cause considerable anxiety, it’s far better to intelligently identify the problem, so that we can look for the best solution.